josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🧪_Development_Experimentation/⚖️_consent_and_purpose_limitation_failure_in_ml_rnd.md

 ---

-## Why these failures persist
+## 🧱 Why These Failures Persist

 Consent and purpose limitation failures persist because:

 - governance frameworks lag ML practice
 - responsibility is diffused across teams
 - legal review is siloed
-- artefacts are framed as technical
+- artefacts are framed as purely technical
 - users lack visibility
 - harms are indirect and delayed